codefl0w/QuickADB/README.md

 ## Features

 ### ADB
-Execute the most common ADB commands with a single click: reboot options, wireless ADB pairing, sideloading, and more.
+Execute the most common ADB commands with a single click: reboot options, wireless ADB pairing via QR or pairing code, sideloading, and more.

 ### Fastboot
 Execute the most common Fastboot commands with a single click: reboot options, fetching device variables, flashing images, and more.